Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Some Banach spaces and manifolds

 and $D|_V : V \to \im(D)$ is a Banach space isomorphism. \end{enumerate} \end{prop} Note that the continuity of the map $\ind : \Fred(X,Y) \to \ZZ$ means it is locally constant, thus for any continuous family of Fredholm operators $\{D_t\}_{t \in [0,1]}$, $\ind(D_t)$ is constant.
 This fact is extremely useful for index computations, and is true despite the fact that the dimensions of $\ker D_t$ and $Y / \im D_t$ may each change quite drastically.
 As a simple application, this implies that for any compact operator $K$, $\ind(D + K) = \ind(D)$, as these two are connected by the continuous family $D + tK$. \begin{exercise} The definition of a Fredholm operator $D : X \to Y$ often includes the assumption that $\im D$ is closed, but this is redundant.
 Convince yourself that for any $D \in \lL(X,Y)$, if $Y / \im D$ is finite dimensional then $\im D$ is closed.
 If you get stuck, see \cite{AbramovichAliprantis}*{Corollary~2.17}. \end{exercise}

-Theorem~\ref{thm:main} is of course most interesting in the case where $\mathbf{D}_u$ is surjective, as then the implicit function theorem yields: \begin{cor} If $u \in \dbar_J^{-1}(0)$ and $\mathbf{D}_u$ is surjective, then a neighborhood of $u$ in $\dbar_J^{-1}(0)$ admits the structure of a smooth finite dimensional manifold, with
+Theorem~\ref{thm:main} is of course most interesting in the case where $\mathbf{D}_u$ is surjective, as then the implicit function theorem yields: \begin{cor} If $u \in \dbar_J^{-1}(0)$ and $\mathbf{D}_u$ is surjective, then a neighborhood of $u$ in $\dbar_J^{-1}(0)$ admits the structure of a smooth finite-dimensional manifold, with

 \end{cor}